 By 2100 half of the world’s young population will be African.
 Creativity and ingenuity in technology is driving a new generation of African innovators who play significant roles in the global innovation space, using their imaginations to create solutions addressing real-life social, environmental, health and economic challenges.
 These solutions drive the next wave of globalization, exporting innovative African-baked technology.
 This panel will highlight these innovations and how these young entrepreneurs thrive amidst the challenges involved in doing business and innovating within the continent.

 Benjamin Fernandes is a Tanzanian award-winning speaker, former national television personality and current entrepreneur.
 He worked at The Bill and Melinda Gates Foundation in their Digital Team and Financial Services team.
 In 2018, Fernandes was listed by Africa Youth Awards as the 15th Most Influential Tanzanian for the year.
-Fernandes holds and MBA from Stanford GSB and an Exec.Ed from Harvard Kennedy School of Government.
+Fernandes holds an MBA from Stanford GSB and an Exec.Ed from Harvard Kennedy School of Government.
 Fernandes pivoted his career during his time in grad school from media to financial technology.
 Currently, Fernandes runs a fin-tech company he founded during school called NALA.
 NALA currently ranks #3 in Tanzania for top Finance Apps and they are currently part of Y-Combinator's Winter 2019 batch.

-Chris is an award-winning serial-entrepreneur, engineer, futurist, & an optimist.
+Chris Ategeka is an award-winning serial-entrepreneur, engineer, futurist, & an optimist.
 He is the founder/ CEO at UCOT Inc., a company that has created a unique model to support and fund early-stage startups.
 Chris also founded UCOT FORUM, a conference whose main objective is to have authentic discussions around exponential technology development and usage that may not be serving humanity's best interests.
 Before that, he founded Hourglass ventures: a fund that supports visionary entrepreneurs from Africa.
 He also founded Health Access Corps, a social enterprise that works to establish sustainable health care systems on the African continent.
 Chris has won many international awards for his work, TEDFellow; Forbes Magazine 30Under30, Ashoka fellow, Echoing Green fellow and most recently he has been honored by the World Economic Forum as a Young Global Leader (YGL).
 Chris holds a Bachelor’s of Science, and Master’s of Science in Mechanical Engineering from the University of California, Berkeley.

 A strong and engaged private sector is indispensable to enabling homegrown innovation and boosting shared prosperity.
-That’s where Financial institutions come in.
+That’s where financial institutions come in.
 For many decades, financiers have been unlocking private investment, creating markets and opportunities where they are needed most.
 African startups have raised a record breaking $725 million invested across 458 transactions in 2018, an increase of 300 percent from the previous year.
 What challenges do investors face in their efforts to enable entrepreneurs on the continent?
 How can entrepreneurs leverage these resources to innovate?

 Stephen Ozoigbo, serial investor and advisor to multiple startups, is the CEO of the African Technology Foundation, and the Managing Partner for the Lions@frica initiative.
 Prior to these roles, he was the Foreign Direct Investment Manager for the Government of Catalonia, and was responsible for a diverse array of international project management and advisory services that increased investment, innovation and bilateral trade relations between Catalonia and the West Coast of the United States.
 Stephen previously held roles at Smith Barney and Citigroup.
 He has an MBA in Global Business from Pepperdine University and an Executive Diploma in Behavioral Finance and Investment for Harvard University.